ITensor/website/docs/book/intro.md

 # Introduction to ITensor

 Matrix methods have been a major success in the applied sciences.
-Methods based on *tensors* could be even more powerful and are quickly gaining importance for understanding complex systems and high dimensional data.
+*Tensor* methods could be even more powerful for understanding complex systems and high dimensional data.
 Exciting developments in physics and chemistry have come from expressing quantum wavefunctions as *tensor networks*.
 Data scientists are discovering tensor-based optimization algorithms which decisively outperform more common techniques.

-In real-world applications of tensors, each tensor index has a semantic, or physical meaning.
+In real-world tensor applications, each index of a tensor has a semantic, or physical meaning.
-Likewise in ITensor, tensor indices are a specific type of object with a unique identity.
+In ITensor, tensor indices are likewise a specific type of object with a unique identity.
 Constructing an index in ITensor looks like:

     Index s1("site 1",2);